scikit-learn/sklearn-pypi-package/README.md

 # Reason for the deprecation

-`sklearn` package on PyPI exists to prevent malicious actors to use the `sklearn` package, since `sklearn` (the import name) and `scikit-learn` (the project name) are sometimes used interchangeably. `scikit-learn` is the actual package name and should be used with pip, e.g. for:
+`sklearn` package on PyPI exists to prevent malicious actors from using the `sklearn` package, since `sklearn` (the import name) and `scikit-learn` (the project name) are sometimes used interchangeably. `scikit-learn` is the actual package name and should be used with pip, e.g. for: